 VII.
 Motions and Deliberations

-1. When an item of business is to be discussed, the Chairperson announces the item to be discussed and opens the floor to discussion.
+When an item of business is to be discussed, the President or Vice President announces the item to be discussed and opens the floor to discussion.

-2. No general member may speak until recognized by the Chairperson.
+No general member may speak until recognized by the President or Vice President.
 No general member may interrupt the speaker who has the floor.

-3. The Chairperson may impose reasonable time limitations.
+The President or Vice President may impose reasonable time limitations.
 All time limitations must be uniformly imposed upon all of the general members.
 The speaker shall be given a one-minute warning before time runs out.
 By vote of a majority of the general membership, time limits may be extended.

-4. The Chairperson is to recognize each general member in turn.
-Discussion shall be limited to the item of business at hand, and the Chairperson shall have the authority to take the floor from a speaker who does not limit discussion to the item of business at hand.
+The President or Vice President are to recognize each general member in turn.
+Discussion shall be limited to the item of business at hand, and the President or Vice President shall have the authority to take the floor from a speaker who does not limit discussion to the item of business at hand.

-5. No general member may speak to an issue for a second time until all other general members have had the opportunity to speak to it for the first time.
+No general member may speak to an issue for a second time until all other general members have had the opportunity to speak to it for the first time.
 Likewise, no general member may speak to an issue for a third time until all other general members have had the opportunity to speak to it for a second time.

-6. When it appears to the Chairperson that all general members have had the opportunity to fully discuss the matter at hand, the Chair should announce that the item of business is ready for a vote.
+When it appears to the President or Vice President that all general members have had the opportunity to fully discuss the matter at hand, the President or Vice President should announce that the item of business is ready for a vote.

-11 VIII.
+VIII.
 Voting